dxlr8r/argus/README.md

 # Want to know more?

-If you think Argus sounds interesting, and want to investigate more, take a look in the (documentation)<docs>
+If you think Argus sounds interesting, and want to investigate more, take a look in the [documentation](docs)